 When importing a module M, the module and its contents are brought into scope as if the module had been defined in the current file.
 In order to get access to the unqualified names of the module contents it has to be opened.
-Similarly to module application we introduce the short-hand for import M as M'
+Similarly to module application we introduce the short-hand open import M for import M open M Sometimes the name of an imported module clashes with a local module.
+In this case it is possible to import the module under a different name.

-'''

-import M
+import M as M'

-open M

-'''